 All Waitrose & Partners liquid milk and cream is from British cows.

-We pledge that all our cows producing milk spend a minimum of 120 days a year grazing in fields but in practice, our dairy cows graze outdoors for far longer - during 2019 this averaged 173 days.
+We pledge that all our cows producing milk spend a minimum of 120 days a year grazing in fields but in practice, our dairy cows graze outdoors for far longer - during 2020 this averaged 173 days.
 This pledge sets in stone a minimum standard, strengthening our commitment to animal welfare and ensuring a level of consistency across our dairy farms.
 Our farm grazing plans are regularly reviewed by grassland experts.
 We are the only supermarket to make this 120 day minimum grazing pledge across all of our dairy farms supplying us with milk.
 Enrichment such as cow brushes are provided to adult milking stock.
-We do not permit tethering or tail docking of cows within this UK liquid milk supply chain; in addition, we calculate that we can guarantee this for 95% of the cows in our global supply chain (with the exception of authentic continental cheese and butter).
+We do not permit tethering or tail docking of cows within this UK liquid milk supply chain.